-But what is it that unites BRANDLER, LOVESTONE, HUBERT and BRINGOLF?
-They were expelled from the Communist International at various times and for various reasons.
-BRANDLER and his friends were expelled in connection with the fact that they took the path of struggle for their right capitulatory line, spoke against the programme and the tactics of the Comintern, and began an open factional struggle against the C.P.G. and the C.I., refusing to recognise any party or international discipline.
-HUBERT and Co. were expelled for adopting a bourgeois nationalist position and for forming a coalition with bourgeois chauvinist and imperialist groups, a state of affairs which is even condemned in the resolution adopted by the Brandlerite conference, and for which even Brandler expelled Hubert a few days ago.
-BRINGOLF was expelled for departing from the most elementary principles of the class struggle, and now, as policepresident, he prohibits Communist anti-fascist demonstrations.
-LOVESTONE, who defended the bourgeois theory of American exceptionalism and prosperity, was removed from the leadership of the C.P.
-U.S.A. for introducing crooked commercial methods of unprincipled struggle into the party when defending his bourgeois theories, and was expelled when he violated the elementary obligations of a Party member by continuing not only to advocate his Right-wing views but also these methods.
-In search of a platform, he joined Brandler for the struggle against the C.P.
-U.S.A. and the Comintern.
+But .what is it that unites Brandler, Lovestone, Hubert and Bringolf?
+They were expelled from the

+Communist International at various times and for various reasons.
+Brandler and his friends were expelled in connection with the fact that they took the path of struggle for their Right capitulatory line, spoke against the program and the tactics of the Comintern, and began an open factional struggle against the C.P.G. and the C.I., refusing to recognize any party or international discipline.
+Hubert and Co., were expelled for adopting a bourgeoisnationalist position and for forming a coalition with bourgeois chauvinist and imperialist groups, a state of affairs which is even condemned in the resolution adopted by the Brandlerite conference, and for which even Brandler expelled Hubert a few days ago.
+Bringolf was expelled for departing from the most elementary principles of the class struggle, and now, as police president, he prohibits Communist antifascist demonstrations.
+Lovestone, who defended the bourgeois theory of American exceptionalism and prosperity, was removed from the leadership of the C.P.U.S.A. for introducing crooked commercial methods of unprincipled struggle into the Party when defending his bourgeois theories, and was expelled when he violated the elementary obligations of a Party member by continuing not only to advocate his Right-wing views but also these methods.
+In search of a platform he joined Brandler for the struggle against the C.P.U.S.A. and the Comintern.

-If Brandler, in order to form an army for struggle against the Comintern, united all who had, for various reasons, been thrown out of its ranks, then nothing could come of this but an UNPRINCIPLED bloc of the representatives of various bourgeois and social-democratic tendencies.
+If Brandler, in order to form an army for struggle against the Comintern, united all who had, for various reasons, been thrown out of its ranks, then nothing could come of this but an unprincipled bloc of the representatives of various bourgeois and so-social-democratic tendencies.

 In his letter to the E.C.C.I.
-Heinrich Brandler states that "the representatives of the I.V.K.O." propose at the 7th World Congress to raise the question of the "restoration of constant and regular collaboration between the C.P.G. and the C.P.G.-O. (the Brandlerites-Ed.), in Germany for the struggle against the fascist dictatorship, for the defence of the Soviet Union, against reformism, centrism and Trotskyism."
-But if Brandler and Co. really intend to raise this question, why wait for the 7th World Congress, and what has representation of the I.V.K.O. got to do with this?
+Heinrich Brandler states that "the representatives of the I.V.K.O." propose at the Seventh World Congress to raise the question of the "restoration of constant and regular collaboration between the C.P.G. and the C.P.G.-O. [the Brandlerites-Ed.], in Germany for the struggle against the fascist dictatorship, for the defense of the Soviet Union, against reformism, Centrism and Trotzkyism".
+But if Brandler and Co. really intend to raise this question, why wait for the Seventh World Congress, and what has representation of the "I.V.K.O." got to do with this?
 Heinrich Brandler and Halm, Tittel and Smolka know that the C.C. of the C.P.G. exists, and know where to find its representatives.
 There is nothing simpler than to raise these questions before the C.C.
-C.P.G. before the Congress takes place.
+C.P.G., before the Congress takes place.

-Further, Heinrich Brandler states in his letter

-that the representatives of the I.V.K.O. propose to raise the question at the 7th World Congress of "restoring constant and regular collaboration between the sections of the Communist International and the sections of the I.V.K.O. in the struggle against fascism and the danger of imperialist war, in defence of the Soviet Union, against reformism, centrism, Trotskyism," i.e., "collaboration" between the Comunist International and Lovestone, Bringolf, etc. But if they really want to collaborate with the Communist Parties, why do they not make such proposals to the Communist Parties of the U.S.A., France and Switzerland.
+Further, Heinrich Brandler states in his letter that the representatives of the "I.V.K.O." propose to raise the question at the Seventh World Congress of "restoring constant and regular collaboration between the sections of the Communist International and the sections of the I.V.K.O. in the struggle against fascism and the danger of imperialist war, in defense of the Soviet Union, against reformism, Centrism, Trotzkyism," i.e., "collaboration" between the Communist International and Lovestone, Bringolf, etc. But if they really want to collaborate with the Communist Parties, why do they not make such proposals to the Communist Parties of the U.S.A., France and Switzerland?

-Finally, Brandler states that the representatives of the I.V.K.O. will raise the question of the "restoration of the organisational unity of the Communist movement in various countries and on an international scale."
+Finally, Brandler states that the representatives of the "I.V.K.O." will raise the question of the "restoation of the organizational unity of the Communist movement in various countries and on an international scale".